 As a CBD manufacturer, TerraVida wants our customers to know that we take seriously the integrity of all our quality products.
 That’s why we work with certified testing labs ProVerde and Botanacor for our CBD lab tests.
 Thanks to their state-of-the-art facilities, we’re able to ensure that all of our CBD products are as natural, effective, and safe as possible.

-The COA contains several critical lab tests.
-These lab tests results are not only necessary for distributors to be able to transport and sell extracts, they’re also important for the benefit and well-being of consumers of CBD products.
+A certificate of analysis (COA) involves several critical lab tests.
+These lab test results are not only necessary for distributors to be able to transport and sell extracts, they’re also important for the benefit and well-being of consumers of CBD products.

 Here are the most common tests required for all extracts: